H21lab/json2pcap/README.md

 the decoded packet fields are relative and points to parent node with their position (compared to input json which has absolute positions).

+Pcap anonymization with -a switch:
+The script allows to  anonymize the selected json raw  fields.
+If the fields selected for anonymization are located on lower protocol layers, then are not overwritten  by  upper  fields  which  are  not  marked  for  anonymization.
+The pcap anonymization can be performed in the following way:

+tshark -r original.pcap -T json -x | \
+python json2pcap.py -a "ip.src_raw" -a "ip.dst_raw" -o anonymized.pcap

 optional arguments:
   -h, --help            show this help message and exit -i [INFILE], --infile [INFILE]